garimasc/emotional_classification/README.md

 We split this aggregated data into development (75%) and validation (25%) datasets.
 The former will be split into training and test sets in the model development stage.
 The validation set will not be used to build models, only to evaluate them.

 ### Clean and Pre-process Data
-This involves the following steps:
+NLP preprocessing typically involves the following steps:

-1. **Removing unncessary data:** This involves removing any punctuation marks, URLs/HTML links, numbers, special characters, and emojis from the texts.
+1. **Removing unncessary data:** Remove any punctuation marks, URLs/HTML links, numbers, special characters, and emojis.

-2. **Convert to Lowercase**
+2. **Convert to Lowercase:** Ensures uniformity and avoid treating the same word in different cases as distinct

 3. **Lemmatization:** We use the spaCy english model to tokenize and lemmatize the words.

-4. **Stop Words:** In addition to the nltk english stop words corpus, we include a few additional words like *'feel'*, *'think*', *'like'*, and so on which are very common in our dataset.
+4. **Stop Words:** In addition to the nltk English stop words, we include words like *'feel'*, *'think*', *'like'*, and so on which are very common in our dataset.

 ### Word Cloud
-Before building any models, we want to see are there any words that are more commonly associated with a certain emotion, and to visualize this, we plot the wordclouds of texts with each emotion label.
+Before building any models, we want to see are there any words that are more commonly associated with a certain emotion.

 <p align="center">
 <img src="images/wordclouds.png" width="700">